Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Methods

-To satisfy the inequality (Eq. \ref{equation 3}), a straightforward solution is to adopt the metric learning loss in an asymmetric way, \textit{e.g.}, triplet loss \cite{Budnik2020}, cross-entropy \cite{Shen2020} .
-However, It has several limitations: 1) The potential manifold structure of the data can not be characterized by random sampling instances or classifiers \cite{qian2019softtriple}.
+To satisfy Inequality (\ref{equation 3}), a naive solution is to adopt the metric learning loss in an asymmetric way, \textit{e.g.}, triplet loss \cite{Budnik2020} and cross-entropy \cite{Shen2020} .
+However, there are several limitations: 1) The potential manifold structure of the data can not be characterized by random sampling instances or classifiers \cite{qian2019softtriple}.
 2) They are susceptible to those boundary points or outliers with the newly added data, making the training results unpredictable.
 3) They treat all the old embeddings equally important, which can be overwhelmed by less informative pairs, resulting in inferior performance \cite{wang2019multi}.

-In this work, we propose a neighborhood consensus supervised contrastive loss with multiple positives and negatives to exploit the neighborhood structural information.
-The InfoNCE based contrastive loss\cite{oord2018representation} is commonly used for self-supervised learning, proving that its contrastive power increases with more positives and negatives.
-To flexibly select nerghborhood, memory banks \cite{wu2018unsupervised} are adopted to store the fixed postives/negatives, termed as $\mathcal{B}$.
-It can represent the potential manifold structural information of the old embedding space.